SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating to API Gateway 10.5 using Backup mode for cluster/README.md

 Also make sure that all the custom packages are installed and ready in the new instance(s).

-### Step 8: Post migration steps
+### Step 14: Post migration steps

 This is a post migration step.
 Follow the below steps.

-*   Shutdown the target Elasticsearch instance
+*   Shutdown the target Elasticsearch instances
+*   (Optional) If Elasticsearch nodes are configured externally to API Gateway nodes, Start all those externally configured Elasticsearch nodes to setup the cluster
-*   Start target API Gateway server
+*   Start target API Gateway nodes
 *   You can find the logs  at target directory  _**\<TARGET\>/install/logs/migrationLog.txt**_
 *   You can find the API Gateway migration reports at  _**\<TARGET\>\\install\\logs\\APIGW\_Migration\_Reports\_<date\_time>**_